zachhinz/zachhinz/README.md

 - 👋 Hi, I’m @zachhinz.
 I'm a current sophomore at Pomona College double majoring in CS and Mathematics.
-- 👀 I’m interested in investment banking, software engineering, and data science.
+- 👀 I’m interested in investment banking, quantitative finance, and software engineering.
 - 📫 You can contact me at my email: zcha2020@mymail.pomona.edu

 <!---